JakAcos/snakeGame/README.txt

-Snake Game which ends once you crash into a wall or yourself.
-Which then will prompt you to type in your name, which will then have your score saved into a database associated with your name.
+Retro arcade like snake game which ends once you crash into a wall or yourself.
+Which will then prompt you to type in your name, which will have your score saved into a database associated with your name as a retro arcade machine with three characters.

-Using mySQL, node.js, html, css, js, and express.js
+Created using mySQL, node.js, html, css, js, ejs, and express.js